Ambitious NASA project: Laser beam will send tiny spaceships to distant stars

 NASA is researching a method by which space probes launched from Earth this century will reach the star Proxima Centauri, 4.2 light-years away.
 Proxima Centauri, as its Latin name suggests, is the closest star to our solar system and has at least two planets.

 The project, led by astrophysicist Thomas Eubanks, plans to accelerate a swarm of thousands of space probes, each weighing only around ten grams, to around a fifth of the speed of light using a 100 gigawatt laser.
-This means Proxima Centauri could be reached in around 20 years, rather than the thousands of years required with current rocket technology.
+This means Proxima Centauri might be reached in around 20 years, rather than the thousands of years required with current rocket technology.

 Arrive in 2070